 Yup, I heard and then saw a B-17 with a nose-mounted engine and later assumed I had an overly active imagination as I recalled the scene.
 Until I learned that the USAF DID fly such an aircraft as a flying engine test-bed.
 I saw it.
 This same aircraft also flew at times with a large radial in the nose.

-- B-17 with FIVE engines; four of them feathered.
+B-17 with FIVE engines; four of them shut down and props feathered.
 The nose is painted with “Wright Typhoon”.
 That was a developmental engine that was more powerful than the B-17’s four 4 Pratt and Whitney 1200 HP radials combined, but ultimately that turboprop was unsuccessful.
 (Official USAF Photograph)

 As a result of all this activity, to this day, any time I hear an aircraft I will instinctively look up to identify it.
 Along with watching “Steve Canyon“, “Sky King“, “Navy Log“, “Air Power“, “Twelve O’Clock High“, “The Big Picture” and the other great 1950’s-60’s TV programs, I became very interested in aviation and the military in general.